-- And NFT or non fungible token, is a digital asset which can neither be duplicated nor transferred, which has been registered on a blockchain.
+- An NFT or non fungible token, is a digital asset which can neither be duplicated nor transferred, which has been registered on a blockchain.

-- Kevin McCoy and Anil Dash created the very first NFT, an incident in May 2014.
+- Kevin McCoy and Anil Dash created the very first NFT in May 2014.

 - Over 90% of them are created on Ethereum’s blockchain.